Vitis installation

 which may possibly returns: /tools/Xilinx/Vitis/2023.1/tps/lnx64/cmake-3.3.2/bin/cmake

-Go to the directory of “/tools/Xilinx/Vitis/2023.1/tps/lnx64”, and see if there is a newer cmake there.
-If so, copy that directory, and the ENTIRE PATH environment variable by first copy the current PATH variable, and then :
+Go to the directory “/tools/Xilinx/Vitis/2023.1/tps/lnx64” and check if there is a newer cmake there.
+If so, copy that directory and the ENTIRE PATH environment variable by first copying the current PATH variable, and then :

 export PATH=/tools/Xilinx/Vitis_HLS/2023.1/bin:/tools/Xilinx/Model_Composer/2023.1/bin:/tools/Xilinx/Vitis/2023.1/bin:/tools/Xilinx/Vitis/2023.1/gnu/microblaze/lin/bin:/tools/Xilinx/Vitis/2023.1/gnu/arm/lin/bin:/tools/Xilinx/Vitis/2023.1/gnu/microblaze/linux_toolchain/lin64_le/bin:/tools/Xilinx/Vitis/2023.1/gnu/aarch32/lin/gcc-arm-linux-gnueabi/bin:/tools/Xilinx/Vitis/2023.1/gnu/aarch32/lin/gcc-arm-none-eabi/bin:/tools/Xilinx/Vitis/2023.1/gnu/aarch64/lin/aarch64-linux/bin:/tools/Xilinx/Vitis/2023.1/gnu/aarch64/lin/aarch64-none/bin:/tools/Xilinx/Vitis/2023.1/gnu/armr5/lin/gcc-arm-none-eabi/bin:/tools/Xilinx/Vitis/2023.1/tps/lnx64/cmake-3.24.2/bin:/tools/Xilinx/Vitis/2023.1/aietools/bin:/tools/Xilinx/Vivado/2023.1/bin:/tools/Xilinx/DocNav:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/snap/bin